BonnierNews/flappy-wasp-game/README.md

 ## 0. **Getting Started**

 ### 0.1. **Download project from GitHub**
 Download project by clicking the green button named “Clone or download”.
-When a small dialogue appears, click “Download ZIP” in the right bottom corner to download it to your computer.
-Or if you have `git` installed, you can just clone the project.
+When a small dialogue appears, click “Download ZIP”.
+Unzip the folder.

 ### 0.2. **Install Visual Studio Code**
-Download Visual Studio Code from https://code.visualstudio.com/ or use editor of your choice.
-You also need a running local server on your computer.
+Download Visual Studio Code from https://code.visualstudio.com/, install, and open the unzipped folder.

+### 0.3. **Install Live Server**
+In Visual Studio Code you can install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) as a plugin from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/).

+### 0.4. **Start Live Server**
-**TIP:** In Visual Studio Code you can install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) as a plugin from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/).
-When Live Server is installed, you should be able to click “Go Live” in the bottom right corner of the Visual Studio Code editor.
+After Live Server is installed, you should be able to click “Go Live” in the bottom right corner of the Visual Studio Code editor.

-### 0.3. ****
-Förklara hur index.html fungerar.
-Förklara att man kan se den färdiga koden.
-Förklara att man kan trycka på funktionerna för att se deras dokumentation.

 ---